mgibowski/restricted-downloads/README.md

 This app should allow downloading files restricted by code.

 Characteristics of a `DownloadableFile`:
-- it has expiry date, after which it can not be downloaded
+- it has expiry date, after which it can not be downloaded,
-- in order to download a file, a user needs to provide a `DownloadCode`
+- in order to download a file, a user needs to provide a `DownloadCode`,
-- Each `DownloadCode` can be used up to 5 times
+- Each `DownloadCode` can be used up to 5 times.

+Possible use cases:
+- selling or giving digital products and it's distribution via this app with individual download codes